Loading...

 How to consume german chia bread without glucose spikes

-Add a source of protein to your meal, such as eggs, lean meats, or tofu.
-This can help slow down the absorption of carbohydrates.
+Pair your German chia bread with a source of protein, such as eggs, Greek yogurt, or cottage cheese, to help slow down the absorption of carbohydrates.

 healthspan-mbl